vigilantmaster/RC_BLE/README.md

    or maybe display them all and let the user decide.
 3. MutableStateFlow - Data Binding <- update the UI

+SCANNER OBJECT TEMPLATE:
+val Scanner{
+filters = null
+logging{
+    engine = SystemLogEngine
+    level = Warnings
+    format = Multiline}
+}

+FILTER:
+Filter.Service(uuidFrom("""))  <- can be used for the filter and connect to device right away.

 Connection Types:

 1. With Confirmation - might be slow but would allow for a stable connection that will know if the signal did not get received.